fienvh/uit-documentatie/content/search_api_3/latest/searching/languages.md

 ## Main Language

-Traditionally, each document starts as Dutch and can then be translated to other languages.
+Traditionally, each document created in UiTdatabank starts as Dutch and can then be translated to other languages.
 However, in the future the main language of a document might become configurable.
 To accommodate this, each document already has a `mainLanguage` property on which you can also search in the Search API.

 For example: